kiritnarain/GuitDetector/README.md

 # GuitDetector
-A Computer Vision project to detect the 2D pose of a physical guitar
+A Computer Vision project to detect the 2D pose of a physical guitar.

+Learn more about the project at [https://www.kiritnarain.com/guitdetector](https://www.kiritnarain.com/guitdetector)